PoisotLab/ms_mangal_synthesis/manuscript.md

 @DesjLaig17; @BrouGrav17; @BartGrav16], and environmental conditions
 [@GravBais18].
 These approaches tend to perform well in data-poor environments [@BeauDesj16], and can be combined through ensemble modeling or model averaging to generate possibly more robust predictions [@PomeThom18].
+The later task of inferring interactions is particularly important, knowing that ecological networks are difficult to adequately sample in nature [@Jord16;
+@BanaCatt04; @ChacVazq12; @GibsKnot11].

 The common goal to these efforts is to facilitate the prediction of network structure, both extant [@PoisGrav16; **MARINE FOODWEB**] and